If you’re looking for the best things to see and do in Somerset County, Pennsylvania, you’re in the right place!

 10 Must-See Winter Attractions in the PA Laurel Highlands is your guide to some of the best things to see and do in one of the snowiest places in PA!

-22 Fabulous Fall Foliage Destinations in the Laurel Highlands of PA is your guide to the best “leaf peeping” locations in Somerset, Fayette, and Westmoreland counties.
+26 Best Fall Foliage Destinations in the PA Laurel Highlands is your guide to the best “leaf peeping” locations in Somerset, Fayette, and Westmoreland counties.

 Did you enjoy this article?

 If so, be sure to like and follow PA Bucket List on Facebook, Instagram, and/or Pinterest to learn more about the best things to see and do in Pennsylvania!

 Click on any of the icons below to get connected to PA Bucket List on social media.